-A £1000 prize fund for the best articles or broadcasts highlighting the vital role of engineering in modern food and energy production has opened for entries.
+A £1000 prize fund for the best articles or broadcasts highlighting the vital role of engineering in modern food and energy production is now open for entries.

 The award is open to articles or broadcasts by Guild Members covering topics in the agriculture, horticulture, forestry, amenity or rural environment sectors.